blockchainamm/append_EOL_Shell_script/README.md

 The script first check if the file is present in the current working directory, if this file is present
   - The character(s) given in the value variable is appended to the end of line
-  - The append operation is done only for the lines satisfying the condition For example in the given script if the line ends with a number (condition g/[0-9]/) value a character of \ is appended to the End Of Line
+  - The append operation is done only for the lines satisfying the condition directly in the given input file For example in the given script if the line ends with a number (condition g/[0-9]/) value a character of \ is appended to the End Of Line
     Note that for appending a single \, two \\ values should be assigned to the value variable